LOCAL AUSTRALIAN GETAWAYS: HOW TO EXPLORE YOUR OWN BACKYARD

 Located near Jervis Bay, two and a half hours south of Sydney, it offers 12 safari-style tents dotted among eucalypts and paperbarks.
 Each has wraparound decking, an open-air private ensuite and, the best part, hot showers.
 Explore the property’s walking trails or head to the three nearby national parks for long tracks and deserted beaches.

 On the picturesque Mornington Peninsula in Victoria, the camp comes to you.
 Simply choose the location you want and Happy Glamper will deliver a vintage 1966 Airstream caravan to stay in or pitch you a canvas tent at your chosen site.
-The operation will even furnish your retreat with magazines and board games, and take away your caravan or tent when your idyllic holiday stay is done.
+The operation will even furnish your retreat with magazines and board games and take away your caravan or tent when your idyllic holiday stay is done.
 (This option is not possible under stage 4 restrictions but it’s a shame not to include it for the future.)

 Three key safeguards when heading into the wild: